duty-bound/ramda/Ramda.md

 Returns a function that returns the specified value if passed either `null`, `undefined`, or `NaN`.

-Note: passing `false` does not trigger the default value.
+Note: passing `true` or `false` does not trigger the default value.

 ```
 const defaultToZero = R.defaultTo(0)